cs1302uga/cs1302-ce15/README.md

      Be sure to include a good log message.

-1. View the condensed, graphical version of your Git log using `git adog` What is the entire line of output for the most recent entry produced by the `git adog` command from the previous class exercise?
+1. View the condensed, graphical version of your Git log using `git adog` from the previous class exercise.
+   What is the entire line of output for the most recent entry produced by the `git adog` command?

 **CHECKPOINT**